lrmantovani10/Outfit-Forecast/README.md

 - implementing recent outfit rejection to make sure we don't output those outfits again
 - internally selecting 2 'best outfits' with no overlap and then outputting combinations of them as rejections come through

+<ins>Milestone 4B Implementation Comments:<ins>
+classifyNew function has been improved:
+- Decided not to use label_detection at all and instead we are relying solely on  object detection, as this is far more accurate and reliable
+- With more testing of images with Google Vision's label_detection feature, we found that it classified clothes very inaccurately
+- Object Detetction feature, although producing slighly broad/vague labels, is far more accurate, and so is used to help with determining classification and name of clothing object